Kaelygon/Lacertocyon-plumocrista/README.md

 ---

 ## Appearance
+Maned dragon's similarities to other modern species are largely coincidental due to the same environmental pressures that they faced.
 ### Fur coat
 - Maned dragons are covered in thin fur, and they have a feathered mane that reaches from their head down to the tip of the tail.
 The mane consists of feather-like [keratinous](https://en.wikipedia.org/wiki/Keratin "Similar composition as the fur") strands, that evolved from fur.
 - Their mane can puff up to appear bigger when threatened and acts as a protection and in heat regulation on cold nights.